MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/templates-layouts-overview.md

 ### Relationship between template defaults and page content

-The primary function of a template is to streamline the module authoring experience at the time a page is created.
-Even when module defaults are set, or even locked, within a template, there's no further data connection from the module configurations of a page to the template defaults, except when editing the page.
-Templates control the authoring experience for page structure, and after the page is created, the template defaults are no longer linked to the localizable content within the page.
-In summary, the module defaults that are set within a template control the authoring experience for child pages.
-The module defaults don't control the content within those pages after the page is created and edited.
-The only exception to this is fragments.
+The primary function of a template is to streamline the module authoring experience when a page is created.
+Even when module defaults are set, or even locked, in a template, there's no further data connection from the module configurations of a page to the template defaults, except when the page is edited.
+Templates control the authoring experience for page structure, and after a page is created, the template defaults are no longer linked to the localizable content on that page.
+In other words, the module defaults that are set in a template control the authoring experience for child pages.
+They don't control the content on those pages after the pages are created and edited.

-The exception to the behavior described above is when a [fragment](work-with-fragments.md) is added to a template.
+The only exception to the previously described behavior occurs when a [fragment](work-with-fragments.md) is added to a template.
 Fragments can be used to dynamically add or edit localizable content across all child pages of a template or a layout at any time, even after many pages have been created from a given template.
-It's best practice to use fragments within templates and layouts whenever localizable content should be dynamically added, removed, or edited accross all child pages.
-For example, fragments should be used for headers, footers, common metadata/scripts, or any other content that needs to be centrally editable and the same accross all child pages.
-Fragments provide a way to use templates and layouts to control content accross all child pages.
+It's best practice to use fragments in templates and layouts whenever localizable content should be dynamically added, removed, or edited across all child pages.
+For example, fragments should be used for headers, footers, common metadata/scripts, or any other content that must be centrally editable and the same across all child pages.
+Fragments provide a way to use templates and layouts to control content across all child pages.

-To start to use templates, read: [Work with templates](work-with-templates.md).
+To start to use templates, see [Work with templates](work-with-templates.md).

 ## Layouts